 The Glycemic Index (GI) is a simple scale used to indicate how fast and how high a starch will raise your blood glucose; it's not all about the carbohydrate count chart.

 There are two ways of calculating the GI.
-Don't get hung up on the absolute values, you'll just get confused.
+Do not get hung up on the absolute values, or you will just get confused.
 Rather just focus on eating more of those foods with a lower Glycemic Index.

-In general you'll not find foods with a high glycemic index in a list of healthy choice foods, but there are exceptions.
-A mango or bunch of grapes, and green peas, for example, have relatively GIs.
-They are certainly healthy foods but should be eaten in the context of the whole meal.
-Snack all day on grapes and you'll certainly find yourself putting on weight.
+In general you will not find carbs with a high glycemic index in a list of choice foods, but there are exceptions.
+A mango, bunch of grapes and green peas, for example, have GIs above 70; so do watermelon and pumpkin.
+They are certainly good for us but should be eaten in the context of the whole meal; small helpings to keep the load down.

 In fact that fibre makes up much of the invaluable carbohydrate.

 Cutting out all the starch means grossly reducing the fibre in your diet too; then you will just get constipated.
 It makes no sense to try and lose weight to improve wellness by excluding foods like legumes that we should be enjoying regularly; frozen peas have a low glycemic index, for example.